understanding-the-connected-home/book/negotiating.md

 Good friend and excellent systems thinker/designer Louisa Heinrich articulated this perfectly with an example of different appliances fighting over the blinds being open or closed based on their respective goals: The coffee machine wants them closed so the milk keeps longer, dishwasher wants them open to grab some solar power, the Nest wants them closed to keep the temperature low, the plants want them open...

 Who moderates these conflicts?
-What happens when you—the master—are not at home?[^4]
+What happens when you—the master—are not at home?[^5]

-In Louisa's words, "There is a narrow but very deep gap between assistance and replacement."[^5]
+In Louisa's words, "There is a narrow but very deep gap between assistance and replacement."[^6]

 ## When things clash

 We still need a bit of a framework to interrogate and explore these conflicts between the smart agents in our environment.

 Enter Scott Smith, who at ThingsCon 2015 shared his excellent research project, Thingclash.
-It's a framework for considering cross-impacts and implications of colliding technologies, systems, cultures and values around the IoT:[^6]
+It's a framework for considering cross-impacts and implications of colliding technologies, systems, cultures and values around the IoT:[^7]

 [![Scott Smith at ThingsCon](https://raw.githubusercontent.com/understanding-the-connected-home/book/master/img/talk_scottsmith.png)](https://www.youtube.com/embed/CjcJfGrWKNA)

-As Scott points out starting around the 27 min mark (but we strongly recommend watching the whole talk), it's crucial to think about the legacy of UX decisions, business models, etc., to explore the different cross-impacts, the implications.
+As Scott points out starting around the 27 min mark, it's crucial to think about the legacy of UX decisions, business models, etc., to explore the different cross-impacts, the implications.

 > "Can we find a way to surface and make legible the tensions and the frictions and the conflicts that arise when new connected, data-collecting objects are introduced into our world?"